NYUDataBootcamp/Book/pandas-input.md

 print('\n', dfalt)
 ```

 The argument `nrows=2` tells the `read_csv` statement to read only the first 2 rows of the file at `url`.
-One of the instances in which this can be useful if you have a very large dataset and just want a small subset of data to play with while you develop your code.
+One of the instances in which this can be useful if you have a very large dataset and just want a small subset of data to explore while you develop your code.

 **Example.**  We can identify specific values in a csv file as missing or NA (not available).
 We see in the documentation that the parameter `na_values` takes a list of strings as input.
 To treat the number 1 as missing we change the read statement to `read_csv(url, na_values=[1])`.
 The result is